dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0301.md

 // ["Washington & Liberty", "Wakefield"]
 ```

 Array.filter is a built-in JavaScript function that produces a new array from a source array.
 This function takes a predicate as its only argument.
 A predicate is a function that always returns a Boolean value: true or false.
 Array.filter invokes this predicate once for every item in the array.
 That item is passed to the predicate as an argument, and the return value is used to decide if that item will be added to the new array.
-In this case, Array.filter is checking every school to see if its name begins with a「W.」
+In this case, Array.filter is checking every school to see if its name begins with a "W".

 When it's time to remove an item from an array, we should use Array.filter over Array.pop or Array.splice because Array.filter is immutable.
 In this next sample, the cutSchool function returns new arrays that filter out specific school names: